 Providing that all the points above regarding transferability of the course are met and the student is completing no more than 19 credits, courses that are in the Siena curriculum and those not in the Siena curriculum may be considered if it the course is consistent with the student’s program.

 CRITERIA USED WHEN CONSIDERING A SUBSTITUTION AND/OR WAIVER

 Level, content and credit of the course to substitute compared to required course.

 MAJOR/AUXILIARY*/CORE** REQUIREMENTS - ALL SCHOOLS

 Request for substitutions or waivers of a major requirement are submitted to the Assistant Dean by Department Heads, faculty, and students.
-S of Liberal Arts and S of Science consult with the Department Heads or Dean when necessary.
-S of Business requires approval of Department Heads for all courses.
+School of Liberal Arts and School of Science consult with the Department Heads or Dean when necessary.
+School of Business requires approval of Department Heads for all courses.

 Albany Medical/Siena College or Actuarial Science major and Multimedia minor requires a request from the Program Director and consultation with the Department Heads and/or the Dean of School of Science when necessary.